 - A bacteria called "Bti" (a strain of the Bacillus thuringiensis mentioned above) is often used for mosquito larvae control in standing water.

-- Avoid the temptation to mass aquatic plants together excessively in artificial ponds (mosquito larvae can hide from the fish if the vegetation is dense).
+- Avoid the temptation to mass aquatic plants together in artificial ponds (mosquito larvae can hide from the fish if plants are growing closely together).

 - Stock artificial ponds with fish that eat mosquito larvae.

 But which fish are the best eaters of mosquito larvae?
-Minnows and goldfish are common denizens of artificial ponds, and they do a fine job of eating mosquito larvae.
-But another fish, Gambusia affinis, has acquired such a reputation as an eater of mosquito larvae that it has been nicknamed, "mosquitofish."
-Contact your local municipality regarding the availability of mosquitofish in your area.
-Formerly an obscure species, the mosquitofish is now enjoying the limelight due to the West Nile virus' invasion of North America.
+Minnows and goldfish are commonly used in artificial ponds, and they do a fine job of eating mosquito larvae.
+But another fish, Gambusia affinis (and the related G. holbrooki), has acquired such a reputation as an eater of mosquito larvae that it has been given the nickname already mentioned: "mosquitofish."
+This fish is, however, an invasive species, so do not release any into the wild.
+Use them in small, contained water features only.
+Buy mosquitofish on Amazon.com.